 And it’s really nice to feel welcomed and considered at Thanksgiving.
 When people go out of their way to include me, it makes me feel valued and wanted.

 Obviously if the host or guests are people you don’t know well, you may not feel comfortable broaching this with them.
 However, if it’s family or a close friend, they may not mind at all.

 They simply may not realize how easy it is to veganize a dish.
 If you live close by, you could even drop off those ingredients for them.

 Either way, it’s good to know ahead of time what other people are bringing.
 If someone else is bringing something that is accidentally vegan (like orange cranberry sauce or sautéed broccolini), there’s no reason to double up.

-7. Consider paring down the amount of dishes you need to be satisfied.
+Consider paring down on what you need to be satisfied

 If for whatever reason you alone will be the only one cooking vegan dishes, consider paring down your menu.